Urban-Meteorology-Reading/UMEP-Docs/docs/source/index.rst

    Source area modelling with UMEP

-**UMEP** is a open source model, where users can contribute as well as extend the tool to improve modelling capabilities.
-It is freely available for download.
+**UMEP** is open source, where users can contribute as well as extend the tool to improve modelling capabilities.
 A major feature is the ability for a user to interact with spatial information to determine model parameters.
 The spatial data across a range of scales and sources are accessed through
 `QGIS <http://qgis.org>`__ - a cross-platform, free, open source